Mathwell/Mathwell.github.io/_posts/2019-06-09-arrow_function.markdown

      id:42;
      foo: function foo(){
 	   setTimeOut(()=>{
-              console.log(this.id) <- points to the right scope the extract the id from obj },100)
+              console.log(this.id) <- points to the right scope to extract id property from obj },100)
     }
 }